 - As of August 30, 2011, the Comptroller of Maryland has deposited approximately \$352 million in the Maryland Department of the Environment (MDE) Wastewater Treatment Plant fund, \$42 million in the Maryland Department of Environment Septic Systems Upgrade fund, and \$37 million in the Maryland Department of Agriculture (MDA) Cover Crop Program fund. - Enhanced Nutrient Removal (ENR) upgrades of the State's major sewage treatment plants are currently underway.
 Upgrades to 22 major facilities have been completed and are in operation.
 Upgrades to 18 other facilities are under construction, 13 are in design, and 10 are in planning.
-MDE is continuing to work to bring the remaining four major systems into the program by urging the facilities to proceed with the ENR upgrade and/or by adding nutrient loading limits and compliance schedules in the discharge permits. - MDA>>>The Maryland Department of Agriculture dedicates its portion of BRF funds for the implementation of the statewide Cover Crop Program.
-In FY2010, farmers planted 206,810 acres, 64% of Maryland's Chesapeake Bay Program 2-year Milestone goal to be achieved by 2011.
-In FY2011 Maryland farmers applied to plant 508,000 acres of cover crops.
-Although acreage planted typically is less than that enrolled, farmers are projected to exceed the milestone goal in FY2011.
+MDE is continuing to work to bring the remaining four major systems into the program by urging the facilities to proceed with the ENR upgrade and/or by adding nutrient loading limits and compliance schedules in the discharge permits. - The Maryland Department of Agriculture dedicates its portion of BRF funds for the implementation of the statewide Cover Crop Program.
+In FY2011, farmers planted 400,331 acres attaining an estimated nitrogen reduction of 2.4 million pounds and representing, 123% of Maryland's Chesapeake Bay Program 2-year Milestone goal to be achieved by 2011.
+In FY2012 Maryland farmers applied to plant 570,000 acres of cover crops.
+Although acreage planted typically is less than that enrolled, farmers are projected to exceed the milestone goal of 355,000 acres planted in FY2012.
 MDA's portion of funds projected from BRF annually for cover crops support approximately 120,000 acres in the program.
-Additional funding was made available from the 2010 Chesapeake Bay Trust Fund in FY2010 to support increased level of participation.
+Additional funding was made available from the 2010 Chesapeake Bay Trust Fund in FY2011 to support increased level of participation.
 Cover crops are planted in the fall to tie up nitrogen remaining from the previous crop.
 They are recognized as the State's single most cost effective best management practice (BMP) available to control nitrogen movement to groundwater and subsequently the Bay.
-Cover crops also prevent soil erosion and improve soil quality. - MDA >>>The Maryland Department of Agriculture conducted a survey in 2010 to evaluate the Cover Crop Program and determine if program modifications could improve performance and farmer participation.
-Farmers were supportive of current program requirements.
-The most often cited concerns for inability to carry out contracts and maximize acreage planting relate to time available in the fall and labor capacity to get the work done.
-As a result of the survey, MDA made modifications to the 2011 program including changing incentives for cover crops after manure use and extending kill down date to March 15.
-MDA retained 2010 program flexibility to allow farmers until the spring to designate which acres will be harvested and provide farmers the option of receiving a partial payment in the fall.
+Cover crops also prevent soil erosion and improve soil quality.

 - MDE was successful in implementing a programmatic change for the upgrades of Onsite Sewage Disposal System (OSDS), by which the Bay Restoration Fund Septic Best Available Technology (BAT) upgrade program is being implemented locally at the county level.
 MDE is no longer taking direct applications from homeowners.
-All the counties have subscribed to the new program through their County local health departments or third-party partners. - To provide a simplified procurement process MDE undertook an Invitation for Bids from the four field-verified BAT technologies Advantex, Hoot BNR, Norweco and Septitech.
-For Bay Restoration Fund BAT procurement purposes, MDE has selected the two lowest fixed unit price BAT by region.
-To allow flexibility the grant recipient (County Government/Partner) may use one of two BAT pre-selected by MDE for its regions, or use local procurement to select another BAT approvable by MDE. - MDE and Maryland Department of Planning (MDP) are continuing their efforts to implement the requirements of House Bill 893, which was passed in the 2006 session and requires MDE and MDP, in consultation with local governments to report on the impact that an ENR upgraded wastewater treatment plant has on growth in the jurisdiction it serves.
+All the counties have subscribed to the new program through their County local health departments or third-party partners. - MDE and Maryland Department of Planning (MDP) are continuing their efforts to implement the requirements of House Bill 893, which was passed in the 2006 session and requires MDE and MDP, in consultation with local governments to report on the impact that an ENR upgraded wastewater treatment plant has on growth in the jurisdiction it serves.
 As part of this report, MDE and MDP evaluated the impact during 2009 as required by the legislation.